Onboading Specialist/Manager - Investment Industry - IT-Online

 - Interact with Compliance and share knowledge/experience relative to what is happening in industry

-We are looking for relevant experince (ref to role above) and a Legal Qualification (not negotiable).
+We are looking for relevant experience (ref to role above) and a Legal Qualification (not negotiable).

 Desired Skills: